astronomer/apache-airflow-providers-transfers/docs/universal_transfer_operator/supported_integrations/fivetran/fivetran.rst

 1. Fivetran :ref:`connector <fivetran_connector>` setup already done using Fivetran UI.

-    When user sets the connector on Fivetran UI using the following steps are involved:
+    You can set the connector on Fivetran UI using the following steps:

     * Create Fivetran Group
     * Create Fivetran Destination